 In psychology, the emotional reaction and mood of bitterness is referred to as ’embitterment’.
-It is an emotional state of feeling let down and unable to do anything about it, or, more colloquially, to always feeling a ‘loser’.
+It is an emotional state of feeling let down and unable to do anything about it.

 Embitterment is different than anger because although it involves the same outrage it also involves feeling helpless to change things.

-Linden noticed that some people experience a life trauma such as the death of a loved one or serious illness and don’t develop the fear-based anxiety that leads to a diagnosis of post-traumatic stress disorder (PTSD), but still suffer long-term negative psychological reactions.
-Linden felt the accepted use of an umbrella term ‘adjustment disorders’ was not taking this group seriously and was too vague, meaning this disorder was overlooked for further research.
+Linden noticed that some people experience a life trauma such as the death of a loved one or serious illness and don’t develop the fear-based anxiety that leads to a diagnosis of post-traumatic stress disorder (PTSD).
+But they still suffer long-term negative psychological reactions.
+Linden felt the accepted use of an umbrella term ‘adjustment disorders’ was not taking this group of sufferers seriously and was too vague.

 He was particularly inspired to fight for a new diagnosis to be made available by what he observed in Germany post the fall of the Berlin wall.

-Although there wasn’t a noticeable change in rates of reported mental disordersimmediately following reunification of the country, a decade later people were reporting severe psychological reactions to things that happened in their past.
+There wasn’t a noticeable change in rates of reported mental disorders immediately following reunification of the country.
+But a decade later people were reporting severe psychological reactions to things that happened in their past.
 But these patients did not quite fit the diagnostic criteria for PTSD or regular depressive disorders.

 Linden proposes the following criteria for a diagnosis of PTED:

-Many of the symptoms of PTED are the same as PTSD, such as feelings of helplessness, blaming yourself, feeling edgy and aggressive, sleep troubles, appetite change, reduced libido, lowered motivation, and phobias around revisiting places that remind you of the event.
+Many of the symptoms of PTED are the same as PTSD.
+These include feelings of helplessness, blaming yourself, feeling edgy and aggressive, and sleep troubles.
+And also appetite change, reduced libido, lowered motivation, and phobias around revisiting places that remind you of the event.

-The difference between post-traumatic embitterment disorder and post-traumatic shock disorder is that PTSD sets off constant panic reactions that leaves you on high alert, whereas PTED does not cause this constant fear state but rather a state of fury and helplessness (embitterment).
+The difference between post-traumatic embitterment disorder and post-traumatic shock disorder is that PTSD sets off constant panic reactions that leaves you on high alert.
+PTED does not cause this constant fear state but rather a state of fury and helplessness (embitterment).

-As Linden’s research shows, bitterness can lead to long term psychological distress that affects everything from your sleeping patterns, appetite, and sex drive.
+As Linden’s research shows, bitterness can lead to long term psychological distress.
+It affects everything from your sleeping patterns, appetite, and sex drive.
 What other effects can bitterness have on your life?